 The main objectives of this introductory textbook are twofold: to provide the student with a clear and logical presentation of the basic concepts and principles of physics and to strengthen their understanding of them through a broad range of interesting, real-world applications.
 To meet those objectives, we have emphasized sound physical arguments and problem-solving methodology.
 At the same time we have attempted to motivate the student through practical examples that demonstrate the role of physics in other disciplines.
-Finally, with the text fully integrated into MindTap, we provide a learning path that keeps students on track for success.
+Finally, with the text available on the WebAssign learning platform, we provide a proven online homework solution that keeps students on track for success.